 and other energizing compounds.

-The culturing technique not only creates a delicious cheese-like flavor, but also produces enzymes and beneficial microflora that help to improve digestion and balance intestinal microbiota.
-Unlike dairy, which tends to create a lot of mucus build-up and sinus conditions, raw vegan cheeses have a tendency to do quite the opposite, providing more of a laxative-like effect that helps to promote regular bowel movements and keeps the colon free of undigested waste material.
+The culturing technique not only creates a delicious cheese-like flavor but also produces enzymes and beneficial microflora that help to improve digestion and balance intestinal microbiota.
+Unlike dairy, which tends to create a lot of mucus build-up and sinus conditions, raw vegan cheeses tend to do quite the opposite, providing more of a laxative-like effect that helps to promote regular bowel movements and keeps the colon free of undigested waste material.

 Visit some of our other raw vegan recipes for foods that go well with seed and nut cheeses or recipes that use them.